blakmagjick/BooksomBuddies-Flask/README.md

 [ ] Amazon Affiliate link \
 [ ] Forum shows list of posts by title, and all information comes up when clicked \
 [ ] Have single profile pages with more information than just the All Profiles page \
-[ ] Add other users to a friend's list
+[ ] Add other users to a friend's list \
+[ ] When clicking on abook for more info, you can see what other users have that book